 As other similar voluntary tools developed by the Bern Convention, this guidance document is not intended to be prescriptive.
-In fact, while the implementation of such plans is mandatory only for EU countries, it is expected that all non-EU states, particularly those at the EU borders will benefit from considering a harmonised approach when dealing with the problems related to IAS management, thus increasing the opportunities for possible collaboration between EU and non-EU countries on the issue, and relevant synergies.
-The Council of Europe and the European Union are well known for being characterised by "different roles, shared values".
-In this context the EC fully recognised the "added value" in cooperating with the Council of Europe on the issue, as the work being carried out by the Bern Convention and its group of expert on IAS can be both complementary and innovative on same aspects (for instance the Council of Europe works more on voluntary instruments while the EC is more focused on hard laws, checking the implementation by MSs of the relevant legislation).
+However, it can be a valid decision support tool for those countries where the implementation of pathways action plans is mandatory, like those within the EU.
+On the other hand, also other non-EU countries, particularly those at the EU borders, may benefit from this guidance document.
+In fact it may facilitate the adoption of a harmonised approach when dealing with the problems related to IAS management, thus increasing the opportunities for possible collaboration between EU and non-EU countries on the issue, and relevant synergies.
+The Council of Europe and the EU are well known for being characterised by "different roles, shared values".
+In this context the EC fully recognised the "added value" in cooperating with the Council of Europe on the issue, as the work being carried out by the Bern Convention and its group of expert on IAS can be both complementary and innovative on same aspects (for instance the Council of Europe works more on voluntary instruments while the EC is more focused on hard laws, checking the implementation by its MSs of the relevant legislation).